 With a fairly recent uptick in the trend of fitness culture, a lot of new certifying agencies have been popping up.
-The current trend has also seen a bunch of different specialist field pop up in order to cater to an evolving market and apply new scientific findings.
+The current trend has also seen a bunch of different specialist fields pop up in order to cater to an evolving market and apply new scientific findings.

 Specializations in nutrition are slowly catching up to the exercise science certs in popularity.

-Because of this uptick and the resultant influx of “new schools” you can be sure to find a lot of certifying agencies that are not exactly up to code when it comes to industry standards and policy adherence.
+Because of this uptick and the resultant influx of “new schools,” you can be sure to find a lot of certifying agencies that are not exactly up to code when it comes to industry standards and policy adherence.

 If you’re new to the fitness world, these may be hard to spot and single out.
 But I’m here to help you weed out the bad ones and pick from the best.